 Common thread to my working life is a strong interest in wildlife, wildlife management and the importance of taking community along the management journey as well, I’ve a passion for photography and natural history writing and are really keen and motivated to get stuck into learning more about and contributing to what is a poorly known but iconic species.
 In my spare time, my wife Tracey (married 25 years), and three kids Coen (20 and studying archaeology at Latrobe), Daly 18 (about to finish year 12) and Allira 16 (about to finish year 9) keep me occupied.

 Dr Gurion Ang completed his PhD in 2017 with the UQ School of Biological Sciences.
 The over-arching theme of his research is in insect-plant interactions.
 Improving our understanding of the intricate relationships between pest insects and crop plants allow us to employ pest management strategies which ultimately reduce our reliance on pesticides.
 At present, Gurion teaches into several undergraduate and postgraduate biology and ecology courses, and is appointed with the Science Engagement Unit in the Faculty of Science, UQ.
-Gurion has an administrative role in the Kark Group.
+Gurion has an engagement and administrative role in the Kark Group.

 Ang, G.C.K., Zalucki, M.P., Furlong, M.J.
 2016.
 Temporal changes in olfactory and oviposition responses of the diamondback moth to herbivore-induced host plants.
 Entomologia Experimentalis et Applicata, 160: 28-39.

 Ang, G.C.K., Silva, R., Maxwell, S.L., Zalucki, M.P., Furlong, M.J.
 2014.
 Contrary effects of leaf identity and position on oviposition and larval feeding in the diamondback moth.
 Entomologia Experimentalis et Applicata, 151: 86-96.